spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 That's it for getting the personalized products.

-To demonstrate having different personalized products for different customers.
-Go to `http://www.de.suite.local/personalized-product/12` and check out the products.
+To demonstrate having different personalized products for different customers, go to `http://www.de.suite.local/personalized-product/12` and check out the products.
 Refresh the page, you should see the same products as you still have the same session ID.

 Now, remove the Spryker cookie so the session ID is different and refresh the page, you should see different products.
 This different customers with different sessions IDs get different personalized products.